 Blog Sites to Websites

-Digital marketing requires a steady flow of new content each month that covers important financial topics.
+Digital marketing, and virtual marketing, requires a steady flow of new content each month that covers important financial topics.
 The more compelling the titles and content the more investors will visit financial advisor websites.

 The steady flow of content convinces Google that the financial advisor is an expert on the financial topics that are covered by the blog articles.
 This increases the advisors’ website visibility in the major search engines.